A HyperFlash and \'ECLAT view of the local environment and energetics of the repeating FRB 20240619D: Discussion

 \subsection{Scintillation and Scattering}

 Our scattering analysis lends further evidence that there is a dense, variable magneto-ionic environment around the source.
 We find evidence for two distinct scattering media (hereafter `screens') along the line of sight.
 One screen produces a $\sim 100$\,kHz-scale scintillation, and we attribute it to an extragalactic screen.
-The detection of two scintillation scales ($\Delta \nu_{\rm d} = 156$\,kHz and $\Delta \nu_{\rm d} = 6.4$\,kHz at $1271$\,MHz) in burst B01-Wb (the brightest burst in our sample) further supports this conclusion.
+The detection of two scintillation scales, $\Delta \nu_{\rm d} = 156$\,kHz and $\Delta \nu_{\rm d} = 6.4$\,kHz at $1271$\,MHz, in burst B01-Wb (the brightest burst in our sample) further supports this conclusion.
+The extragalactic scintillation scale of $\Delta \nu_{\rm d} = 6.4$\,kHz corresponds to a scattering delay of $\tau \approx 1/(2\pi \ 6.4\, {\rm kHz}) \approx 24$\,$\upmu$s at 1271\,MHz and is consistent with the inferred upper limit on the scattering delay of $\tau_{\textrm{B01-Wb}} = 108$\,$\upmu$s (See Figure \ref{fig:tau}).
 In this burst, the inferred modulation index $m \approx 0.6$ of the Galactic $\sim 10$\,\% on months-long timescales; \citealt{singha24,geiger25}).
 Adopting the same line of reasoning applied to the DM and RM variations suggests that the scattering variations occur on length scales $\delta t c < 4\times 10^{11}$\,km (for $\delta t \approx 15$\,days between bursts B01-Wb and B02-Wb).

+While this FRB currently lacks a known host galaxy, we can further attempt to constrain the position of the extragalactic scattering screen based on the DM budget.
+We first adopt a conservative upper limit on the source redshift based on its DM, which gives $z < 0.6$ ($95\%$ confidence, \citealt{connor_2025_natas}), or $D_{\rm s} < 1.4$\,Gpc \citep{planckcollaboration_2020_aa}.
+Based on the detection of both extragalactic pulse broadening and Galactic scintillation, we find an upper limit on the product $L_X L_G$, where $L_X$ is the distance between the source and extragalactic screen, and $L_G$ is the distance between the observer and Galactic screen, following methods laid out in \cite{cordes_2019_araa}.
+For the smallest extragalactic scattering delay, in burst B01-Wb ($\tau \approx 24$\,$\upmu$s at 1271\,MHz), we find $L_X L_G < 2\times10^3$\,kpc$^2$.